 Day 4: Trips outside of Taipei

 There are plenty of quick day trips or short 1-2 day trips you can do from Taipei.
 I’ll elaborate more in the “Recommended trips from Taipei” section below.
-However, if this is your first time in Taiwan, I recommend visiting Jiufen for a quick day trip!
+If this is your first time in Taiwan, I recommend visiting Jiufen for a quick half-day trip!

 What to do in Taipei